-- 1. Initial forms background check (BG), personal data (PD). - Upon receipt of PD form, SEHD HR generates the email/portal account, usually within 2 days (unless a large lead time is given and there is no urgency - then it may take longer). - Applicant submits BG authorization.
-Campus HR will email the new employee regarding background check results. - 2.
-Email/portal access -SEHD HR sends account claiming instructions (cc: Shakira Anderson for CU-SIS access) - 3.
+1. Initial forms -

+Upon receipt of New hire's personal data form, SEHD HR generates the email/portal account, usually within 2 business days (unless a large lead time is given and there is no

+- urgency then it may take longer). - Applicant submits background check authorization.
+Campus HR will email the new employee regarding background check results. - Email/portal access -SEHD HR sends account claiming instructions (cc: Shakira Anderson for CU-SIS access) - 3.
 CU-SIS request form - Shakira sends the electronic CU-SIS request form to the employee who then signs electronically and returns.
 Shakira submits the form to Dorothy Garrison-Wade for her approval. - Dorothy and Shakira receive notice that the new Lecturer has CU-SIS approval (can take up to 30 days).
 Shakira can then add the new Lecturer to the schedule. - 4.
 Online trainings: Discrimination and Sexual Misconduct, Information Security and Privacy Awareness - 5.
-Welcome email with payroll paperwork SEHD HR makes an appointment with the new hire/rehire to collect payroll paperwork. - Offer letter & Handbook -About five to six weeks before the start of each term, SEHD HR generates lecturer contracts and sends them via email to the lecturer's university email account (see Appendix D for Lecturer Appointment/Offer Letter Administrative Process.)
+Welcome email with payroll paperwork SEHD HR makes an appointment with the new hire/rehire to collect payroll paperwork. - Offer letter & Handbook About five to six weeks before the start of each term, SEHD HR generates lecturer contracts and sends them via email to the lecturer's university email account (see Appendix D for Lecturer Appointment/Offer Letter Administrative Process.)

-Scheduling and Curriculum Manager: Shakira will submit the GFA paperwork to the Curriculum

-Committee (CV, letter of recommendation, faculty letter of support).\ Shakira will update the GFA Master Spreadsheet with new Lecturer information once approvals are received from the Curriculum Committee and Associate Dean.
+Shakira will submit the GFA paperwork to the Curriculum Committee (CV, letter of recommendation, faculty letter of support).\ Shakira will update the GFA Master Spreadsheet with new Lecturer information once approvals are received from the Curriculum Committee and Associate Dean.